Grezza-78/belly-button-challenge/README.md

     * The "otu_labels" as the hovertext

 **Demographic Info display**
 Display the metadata based on the individual "subject_id" selected

+**Gauge Chart**
+Created a to plot the weekly washing frequency of the selected individual that updates whenever a new sample is selected.

 The dashboard is interactive as it changes everytime a new sample is selected from thge Subject ID No drop down menu